krisvanrens/coding-exercises/exploring-rust-exercises/rpn-calculator/README.md

 In contrast to the previous version, this version reads the input data stream word-for-word, rather than a line at a time.
 This changes the classification and parsing mechanics, the `read_token` function reads until the first white space.

-Note that the [`BufRead::read_until`](https://doc.rust-lang.org/std/io/trait.BufRead.html#method.read_until) method returns a `Result`, so we can use the question mark operator to have errors propagate to the caller of `read_token`.
+Note that the [`BufRead::read_until` method](https://doc.rust-lang.org/std/io/trait.BufRead.html#method.read_until) returns a `Result`, so we can use the question mark operator to have errors propagate to the caller of `read_token`.

 Because the input is a byte array, we must build a string from it first.
 Then we can implement parsing of operators and operands.

 #### The result of `main`

-In Rust, the `main` method can have one of two prototypes:
+In Rust, the `main` function can have one of two prototypes:

 - `fn main()`, i.e. a function without a return value (unit `()` return type),
 - `fn main() -> Result<T, E>`, i.e. a function returning a `Result`.